Date of Award

 The study's methodology included survey responses, focus-group interview data, a study of human resources data related to legal issues, and a study of North Carolina Educator Value-Added Assessment data for teachers hired using the program.
 Findings substantiated that Ventures for Excellence, when used in the district hiring process, was met with different degrees of success in various areas.

 Wood, Charles Westley, "A Program Evaluation of a Hiring Process in a School District" (2014).
 Education Theses, Dissertations and Projects.
-Paper 25.
+25.